menu

 Dubois is very much a car-oriented town.
 This is because the population of Dubois isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-The education level of Dubois citizens is a little higher than the average for US cities and towns: 23.42% of adults in Dubois have at least a bachelor's degree.
+The citizens of Dubois are slightly better educated than the national average of 21.84% for all cities and towns, with 23.42% of adults in Dubois having a bachelor's degree or advanced degree.

 The per capita income in Dubois in 2022 was $39,047, which is wealthy relative to Indiana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $156,188 for a family of four.
 However, Dubois contains both very wealthy and poor people as well.